3DRX/pill_loading/README.md

-# pill_loading
+# Pill Loading

-A silly FPGA project
+> A silly FPGA project using vivado